Come Down Zacchaeus!

 With a downcast look, Abner stood there looking down the road from which he had heard the commotion the previous day.
 “What is his name?”

 “His name is Jesus,” Zacchaeus answered, taking his hand.
 “He comes from a small town, I scarcely heard of: Nazareth.”
 “Come on Abner.”
 He pulled him along gently.
 I won’t let you return to your grandfather alone.
 “Someday, I’ll come back and tell you everything I know about Jesus.
 All I know now is that he’s changed my life….
 I’ll no longer collect taxes and serve Rome.
 I’ll serve Jesus.
 How I’ll do this, I don’t know.
 Jesus has attracted fisherman, servants, a tax collector like myself, and even a scribe.
 I’ve met his disciples.
 They range in age from a mere youth, like John, to an old man, called Bartholomew.
 Peter, the chief disciple, told me that there are even women and many more men among his followers.
 I’ll fit in with them quite well….
 Maybe someday, Abner, you can follow Jesus, too!”

 As they approached the Rabbi’s house, no one seemed the wiser.
 Abner looked up at Zacchaeus one more time, mumbled goodbye, and ran into the house.
 Zacchaeus then retraced his steps up Jericho’s main road to begin a new life as a follower of Jesus.
-Unsure where His path would lead him, his mind overflowed with questions, and yet he was filled with inexplicable certainty that Jesus was more than just a teacher or even a prophet….
-He was introducing to the world a new religion, so different from the harsh religion of his people.
-He might very well be the one his people had been waiting for…. the Messiah!
+Unsure where His path would lead him, his Gentile mind overflowed with questions, and yet he was filled with inexplicable certainty that Jesus was more than just a teacher….
+He was introducing to the world a new god, greater than Zeus or the harsh god of the Jews.